 There is also a flexibility of combining sources for an equity injection.
 The aptitude to fulfill the SBA equity contribution is more compound than needing to have cash.
 The equity injection can be anything from an owned property to loans from loved ones, or seller financing.
 Using a combination of these equity injection sources can help you qualify for SBA and other types of loans that require owner equity.

 What Source Doesn’t Qualify for Equity Injection?

-In order to bring in your own resources on table for the SBA loan equity injection, SBA offers flexibility regarding equity injection sources.
+In order to bring in your own resources on the table for the SBA loan equity injection, SBA offers flexibility regarding equity injection sources.
 This is a great deal especially for startups when cash is tight and you have to follow the budget.
 Having said that, there are some restrictions dictated by the SBA.
 There are certain sources that don’t qualify for your SBA loan equity injection, including:

 - Unvalued assets

 - Loans that are not on full standby

 - A loan that is used for business cash flow

 - Value or cost of education